Breaking the Curse of Dimensionality: On the Stability of Modern Vector Retrieval: Related Work

 \subsection{Sparse Embedding Search}

 We conclude this section by turning our attention to a third form of embedding-based retrieval that has recently gained significant interest, namely sparse vector search.
 A sparse vector is one which is typically extremely high-dimensional (at least tens of thousands of components) but with only a small number of non-zero entries.
 In fact, sparse vectors predate the recent advent of neural representation learning as traditional keyword retrieval via inverted indexes \citep{schutze2008introduction} can also be viewed as sparse vector search.
 Recently, sparse vectors have seen a renewal of interest in the form of \emph{learned sparse embeddings} as pioneered by the influential SPLADE \citep{formal2021splade, formal2021spladev2} family of models that combine the generalization power of neural representations with the interpretability properties of sparse vectors.
 Introduced in 2024, the Seismic inverted index-based approach \citep{bruch2024seismic} remains the current state-of-the-art for efficient and scalable sparse vector search.
 The key insight driving the design of Seismic is a novel observation that learned sparse embeddings, such as SPLADE, exhibit a property called concentration of importance, which states that the total $\ell_1$ mass of the sparse vector is primarily determined by a small subset of the non-zero coordinates.
-While the Seismic authors leverage this new concentration of importance observation to design an efficient indexing scheme, they do not consider the question of why learned sparse embedding search succeeds in spite of the extremely high vector dimensionalities.
-We take up that question in this paper and, inspired by this prior work, formalize the notion of concentration of importance.
+Inspired by this prior work, we formalize the notion of concentration of importance in this paper and draw a connection between this concept and stability.
 Although it turns out to not be sufficient for sparse vector search stability, we show that, under the additional assumption of \emph{overlap of importance} and some mild technical assumptions, we can prove stability.